richyyun/TrackRatCNN/README.md

 - Determine if current version of the network can learn coordinates at all.
   - May need to resize image to be smaller for more efficient training
   - May require more epochs
+  - Can try larger ResNet or deeper fully connected layer for higher accuracy
+  - Batch normalization might help - worth testing
   - Hyperparameter tuning
-  - Batch normalization might help
 - Re-save the video with correct label and the prediction overlaid for manual assessment
   - Errors could be related to instances when the animal is rearing
 - Split the train and test sets in the Dataset and automate cross validation